k2view-academy/K2View-Academy/articles/06_LU_tables/03_table_indexes.md

 <pre><code>
 DESCRIBE INDEX; Get all system indexes.
-DESCRIBE INDEX <LU Name>; Get all indexes of the schema of an LU.
+DESCRIBE INDEX LU Name.Table Name Get the indexes of a specific table within the LU name.;
 DESCRIBE INDEX customer; Get all indexes of the schema of LU Customer.
 DESCRIBE INDEX customer.address_billing; Get the indexes of a specific table within the schema Customer.
 DESCRIBE INDEX customer.address%; Get the indexes of all tables starting with address